Brunch & Batter

 Clear bowl of mashed strawberries.

-In a small bowl, mash your strawberries with a fork.
+Step 2.
+In a small bowl, mash the strawberries with a fork.
 Break them up as much as you can until you get a puree.
-You will need 2 tablespoons of the puree and its juices.
+You'll need 2 tablespoons of the puree and its juices.

 Strawberries being mixed into butter with an electric beater.

-Add the strawberries to to the butter and whip again until light pink, and fluffy.
+Step 3.
+Add the strawberries to the butter and whip again until light pink and fluffy.

 Basil mixed with strawberry butter.

-Make sure your butter is at room temperature.
-If not, your butter will not whip to a light consistency.
+Make sure the butter is at room temperature.
+If not, the butter will not whip to a light consistency.
 The recipe can easily be scaled up for a larger batch.

 Storage